-Lunch: At a BBQ restaurant in Rimrock, we’ll have a buffet with iced tea, water; other beverages available for purchase.
+Lunch: At a local Mexican restaurant, we’ll have a plated meal with iced tea, water; other beverages available for purchase.

 Afternoon: Next, we’ll take a leisurely ride with commentary on the Verde Canyon Railroad as the 40-mile route follows the Verde River.
 We’ll ride in comfort in renovated passenger and open air cars, journeying at a slow pace mostly near the canyon bottom.
-Along the route, we’ll pass red rock pinnacles, cross bridges, see Indian ruins, and ride through a 680-foot man-made tunnel.
+Along the route, we’ll pass red rock pinnacles, cross bridges, see Indian ruins, and ride through a 680-foot tunnel.
 Keep your eyes out for native plants and animals including the more than 30 eagles that winter in this scenic area.
 Return to the hotel in early evening.

-Dinner: At a Chinese restaurant in Cottonwood, we will have a buffet including soup, salad, entrées, dessert, and non-alcoholic beverages; other beverages available for purchase.
+Dinner: Enjoy dinner at a local Thai restaurant served family style, soup, entrées, dessert, and non-alcoholic beverages; other beverages available for purchase.

 Evening: At leisure.